JeffreyYu2018/personal-websitev4/_posts/2021-09-19-indulgence.md

 I’m not a big party person, if you haven’t guessed already.
 In fact, I don’t usually host bday parties because I was always afraid that I wouldn’t have enough friends that would be willing to come.
 I was never hugely popular and capable of drawing dozens of people to an event like that.
 The last time I held a proper bday party was 4 or 5 years ago.

 But this year, after a desolate year at home, I decided to say screw it, and take the plunge.
-So I booked an adventure park called Area53 to celebrate, and invited people to come.
+So I booked an [adventure park called Area53](https://area53nyc.com/adventure/) to celebrate, and invited people to come.

 The weeks leading up to the party were tumultuous.
 I sent out about a dozen invites, and only expected 2-4 people to actually show up.
 I had extremely low expectations - who would even be willing to make the effort?
 But I was touched when I had not 2, not 3, not 4, but FIVE people come out that night to celebrate.
 Two of them were even buddies back at Yale who took the 2h+ commute to make it to the park.
 And that feeling of belonging was probably the best birthday gift I could have ever gotten. \*My friend Meaghan also would’ve come, but she mixed up the dates.\*

 I spent the entire day preparing for it.
-Namely, I went to trader joes to carefully curate a list of 21 snacks.
+Namely, I went to Trader Joes to carefully curate a list of 21 snacks.
 Those damn snacks had tempted me for the past few weeks each time I passed through the store, and if I were to cheat on my diet for a day, I would go all out.

 ![](../uploads/090421_tjs_snack_shopping.jpeg)